 The loan origination and investment volume facilitated through our marketplace have grown rapidly over the past few years.
-The total loan origination volume facilitated through our marketplace increased from RMB19.8 billion in 2017 to RMB23.7 billion (US\$3.4 billion) in 2018.
-The investment volume facilitated through our marketplace increased from RMB21.8 billion in 2017 to RMB26.8 billion (US\$3.9 billion) in 2018.
+The total loan origination volume facilitated through our marketplace was RMB19.8 billion in 2017, RMB23.7 billion in 2018, and RMB19.1 billion (US\$2.7 billion) in 2019, respectively.
+The investment volume facilitated through our marketplace was 21.8 billion in 2017, RMB26.8 billion in 2018, RMB23.0 billion (US\$3.3 billion) in 2019, respectively.
 To maintain the high growth momentum of our marketplace, we must continuously increase the volume of loans by retaining current participants and attracting more users whose financing or investment needs can be met on our marketplace.
 If there are insufficient qualified loan applications, investors may not be able to deploy their capital in a timely or efficient manner and may seek other investment opportunities.
 If there are insufficient investor commitments, borrowers may not be able to obtain capital through our marketplace and may turn to other sources for their borrowing needs.
 If we are unable to attract qualified borrowers and sufficient investor commitments or if investors and borrowers do not continue to participate in our marketplace at the current rates due to any change we may be required to make to the way we conduct our business to ensure compliance with existing or new PRC laws and regulations or due to other business or regulatory reasons, we might not be able to increase our loan transaction volume and revenues as we expect, and our business and results of operations may be adversely affected.